Optimal order placement in limit order markets: Introduction

-Section \ref{sec.routing} describes our formulation of the order placement problem and presents simple and intuitive conditions for the existence of an optimal order placement.
+Section \ref{sec.routing} describes our formulation of the order placement problem and presents conditions for the existence of an optimal order placement.
 In Section \ref{sec.1exchg} we derive an optimal split between market and limit orders for a single exchange.
 Section \ref{sec.2exchg} analyzes the general case of order placement on multiple trading venues.
-Section \ref{sec.sa} presents a numerical algorithm for solving the order placement problem in a general case and our simulation results, and Section \ref{sec.conc} concludes.
+Section \ref{sec.sa} presents a numerical algorithm for solving the order placement problem in a general case and studies its convergencee properties.
+Section \ref{ssec.compstat} analyses the structure of order placement decisions through comparative statics.
+Section \ref{ssec.tick} presents an application of our method to historical tick data and Section \ref{sec.conc} concludes.